tkubica12/kubernetes-demo/README.md

 ```

 # Networking
+We have seen a lot of networking already: internal ballancing and service discovery, external balancing with automatic integration to Azure Load Balancer with public IP, communication between pods in container etc. In this section we will focus on some other aspects namely networking policy.

 ## Azure CNI
 In Azure CNI cluster demonstrate how containers take IP addresses directly from VNET.
 Access pod directly from VM deployed in the same VNET.

 ## Network policy with Calico
+Calico is plugin that implements Kubernetes network policy, namely microsegmentation (L4 filtering between pods).
+In this demo we will create Web and DB and provide strict policy what and how can communicate.

 ### I will reference my kubectl config pointing to Calico-enabled cluster
 ```
 . calico.rc